Freakier Friday: Production

 The film's official title was announced by Curtis and Lohan at the 2024 D23: The Ultimate Disney Fan Event on August 9.
 In January 2025, it was revealed that Vanessa Bayer joined the cast.
 Following the release of the teaser trailer, it was disclosed Elaine Hendrix, who had previously starred in Disney's 1998 remake of The Parent Trap alongside Lohan, would also be appearing in the film.
 Eleanor Infante edited the film.
 Disney initially planned to produce the film for a direct-to-streaming release, but Curtis and Lohan pushed for a theatrical rollout, with Curtis revealing she pointed to the strong audience reception of Barbie (2023) to help persuade executives.
 Ganatra addressed the need to update the 2003 film's Asian representation, which was viewed as "problematic," explaining, "There were some stereotypes that were hurtful."
 While Chao and Soong both returned for the sequel, they are not involved in the body swapping: "It was a different time and wasn't done intentionally [in the 2003 film], but it's a real thing.
 It's something I, being Asian, was super conscious of."
 Ganatra said the scene featuring Lohan and Curtis on a beach was unscripted.
 She talked about directing the actresses, saying: "Comedies get a lot of flak for not being serious films, but the acting that those four actors are doing is really sophisticated.
 Then directing it is confusing, because it's eight different characters with the same four actors."
 She noted that they coordinated rehearsals and worked with the costume and production designers to ensure each character's identity was clear, reflecting their individual style, while the actors helped each other capture one another's mannerisms.

 Freakier Friday marked Lohan's first Walt Disney feature since 2005's Herbie: Fully Loaded, following her debut with the studio in 1998 and multiple other projects in subsequent years.
 The film includes several references to the 2003 film as well as Lohan's other movies.
-American indie pop band Muna make a cameo appearance as part of the fictional artist Ella's band.
+The American indie pop band Muna makes a cameo appearance as part of the fictional artist Ella's band.
 Producer Kristin Burr stated that the fictional band Pink Slip was always intended to be featured in the sequel due to its long-lasting impact and meaningful role in the 2003 film's story.
 However, there was debate over whether Lohan's character and Muna would be a part of the band, with the decision ultimately made to retain all of the original members.
 Two of the Pink Slip members, Hudson and Danny Rubin, decided to form their own real-life band after reconnecting for the sequel.